htlee-2021/geoviz-dashboard/README.md

 ## Features

-- Upload and process CSV, GeoJSON, and Shapefile data
 - Visualize geographic data with interactive maps
 - Create charts and graphs from tabular data
 - Responsive design for desktop and mobile